-There are a lot of fumes that could be in your Fort Wayne residence.
-Natural gas and fumes that come from household fixtures, carpeting and paints.
-None of them are as hazardous as carbon monoxide.
+There are a lot of vapors that could be in your Fort Wayne house.
+Natural gas and fumes that originate from household fixtures, carpeting and paints.
+None of these fumes are as threatening as carbon monoxide.

-Get in touch with Rolf Griffin Service Experts at 260-557-1275 today to begin shielding your family against this dangerous gas.
+Get in touch with Rolf Griffin Service Experts at 260-557-1275 today to begin defending your family against this dangerous gas.

 Why is Carbon Monoxide so Toxic?

-Carbon monoxide could be an emergency, so it’s not something to mess around with.
+Carbon monoxide could be an emergency, so it’s not a matter to mess around with.

 1. You Can’t Taste It